Dembo Sylla: Career

 A youth product of Laval since the U9s, Sylla began his career with their reserves in 2019 before signing his first professional contract with the club on 8 August 2022.
 He made his senior and professional debut with Laval as a late substitute in a 1–0 loss to Nîmes Olympique on 27 August 2022.

+On 1 February 2024, Sylla was loaned to Rodez until the end of the season.

+On 23 August 2024, Sylla moved on a new loan to Dender EH in Belgium, with an option to buy.

+On 22 July 2025, Sylla joined Red Star on loan.

 Personal life

-Born in France, Sylla is of Guinean descent.
-His sister Sounkamba Sylla is a French professional athlete.
+Diaby was born in Laval, to Guinean parents His sister Sounkamba Sylla is a French professional athlete.